ND Logo

 Automated Plant Care System

-Using Arduinos, sensors, and pumps connected via Bluetooth, created a device to keep plants watered and fertilized.
+An automated device using Arduinos, sensors, and pumps to keep plants watered and fertilized

 After failing to keep my plants alive, I used an Arduino Nano and an ESP8266 module, along with sensors for soil moisture, light, and air quality, to automate the process of watering plants and create a more nurturing environment.